dodo939/mcdr_announcements/latest/README.md

 # mcdr_announcements

-A plugin running on MCDR to send announcements regularly.
+A plugin running on MCDR to send announcements on time.
 <br/>
 Run `pip install pyyaml` in cmd or powershell before loading this plugin.